bekk/bekk-christmas/post/react/fancy-charts-with-victory.md

 ![A chart with correctly spaced labels](https://i.ibb.co/7VGD7gY/3.png)

+Not bad for only five lines of code, but there's still some room for improvement.

 ## Getting fancy
 One of the really nice things about Victory is that it is highly customizable and stylable.
 One way to style your chart is to pass a `theme` prop to the `VictoryChart` component.
 You can make your own theme or use on of the pre-defined ones with `VictoryTheme`:
 ```typescript jsx